 With this Tesla split, the stock will be more accessible to traders.
-Tesla shares will trade around $300 per share once the split is completed, rather than the current $1,600 as per 13th August 2020.
+Tesla shares will trade at around $300 per share once the split is completed, rather than the current $1,600 as of 13th August 2020.

-As expected and forecasted in previous Should I buy Tesla Stock in 2020? posted last 25th March 2020, Tesla Inc (NASDAQ) reacted very strongly to the super-strong monthly demand imbalance around $361 per share and it’s been rallying since, breaking all-time highs again.
+As expected and forecasted in the previous, Should I buy Tesla Stock in 2020? posted last 25th March 2020, Tesla Inc (NASDAQ) reacted very strongly to the super-strong monthly demand imbalance around $361 per share, and it’s been rallying since, breaking all-time highs again.
 Despite past production delays, parts shortages, labour cost overruns and other difficulties, Tesla (TSLA) was on track for improved performance in 2020 and beyond due to its dominant position in the electric vehicle industry.

-Well, the coronavirus outbreak might probably hurt Tesla Inc (NASDAQ) as well as thousands of other stocks in the whole world.
+Well, the coronavirus outbreak might probably hurt Tesla Inc (NASDAQ) and thousands of other stocks worldwide.
 In the meantime, supply and demand is playing its game with that strong monthly imbalance.
-There is a new weekly demand level created around $1,019 which could be a nice spot to buy Tesla (TSLA) stock again if the trend is intact.
+A new weekly demand level created around $1,019 could be a nice spot to buy Tesla’s (TSLA) stock again if the trend is intact.

 This is the kind of price action technical analysis you will learn in our trading community.
 You will learn how to locate new supply and demand imbalances and trade without using any indicators, no news, no fundamental analysis, no earnings announcements, no volume or VSA analysis.
 Just Tesla supply and demand imbalances.